-HDMI 1 input can receive the signals from DVI-D sources.
+HDMI 8-13 inputs can receive the signals from DVI-D sources.
 During the short time it takes to find the signal, a box appears showing the signal requested.
-As soon as the signal is shown in the box additional information is displayed concerning the video standard (for video signals) or resolution (for graphic signals), format and the eventual user's memorie.
+As soon as the signal is shown additional information is displayed in the box concerning the video standard (for video signals) or resolution (for graphic signals), format and the eventual user's memory.

-This informations can be recolled by pressing numerical key that it corresponds at the selected source.
+This information can be recalled by pressing the numerical key that it corresponds at the selected source.

-In the SETUP menu you can select whether to display this information or not; for further information see SOURCE INFORMATION in the MENU section of chapter ADDITIONAL INFORMATION.
+In the SETUP menu you can select whether to display this information or not; for further information see SOURCE INFORMATION in the MENU menu.